Probing $|V_{cs}|$ and lepton flavor universality through $D\to K_0^\ast(1430)\ell\nu_{\ell}$ decay: Numerical Analysis

-Subsequent step, we can obtain the differential decay width of $D\to K_0^\ast(1430)\ell\nu_{\ell}$ with $\ell=(e,\mu)$ through Eq.~\eqref{eq:DTq2}.
-In which, the CKM matrix element $|V_{cs}|=0.975$~\cite{ParticleDataGroup:2024cfk} and fermi coupling constant $G_F=1.166\times10^{-5}~\rm{GeV}^{-2}$.
-And special behavior is presented in Fig.~\ref{Fig:differental width}, which shows that our results are in good agreement with QCDSR~\cite{Yang:2005bv} whose mass of lepton $e$ and $\mu$ is ignored.
-The total decay width can be calculated by integrating over $q^2$ in whole physical region $m_{\ell}^2\leq q^2\leq(m_D-m_{K_0^\ast})^2$.
-In different twist-2 DA cases, we have the following results,
+In a subsequent step, we can obtain the differential decay width of $D\to K_0^\ast(1430)\ell\nu_{\ell}$ with $\ell=(e,\mu)$ through Eq.~\eqref{eq:DTq2}, in which the CKM matrix element $|V_{cs}|=0.975$~\cite{ParticleDataGroup:2024cfk} and fermi coupling constant $G_F=1.166\times10^{-5}~\rm{GeV}^{-2}$.
+And a special behavior is presented in Fig.~\ref{Fig:differental width}, which show that our results are in good agreement with 3PSR~\cite{Yang:2005bv}.
+Normally, the mass of electron or muon is very small that can always be safely neglected in dealing with the differential decay widths of heavy meson semileptonic decay processes.
+Here in this paper, we take the lepton mass into consideration.
+Due to the physical $q^2$-region of $D\to K_0^*(1430)$ is much smaller in comparing with the $B$ to $K_0^*(1430)$ transition, it is meaningful to consider the influence from the electron and muon that may have contributions to the branching ratios.
+In comparing with Fig.~\ref{Fig:dGamma} ({{a}}) and Fig.~\ref{Fig:dGamma} ({{b}}), there exist notable differences at the ending points especially in the large recoil region.
+This indicates that the subsequent branching ratios will have variations in some degree for the two decay channels.
+Then, the total decay width can be calculated by integrating over $q^2$ in whole physical region $m_{\ell}^2\leq q^2\leq(m_D-m_{K_0^\ast})^2$.
+In different twist-2 LCDA cases, we have the following results: